Rockvole/db_logviewer/README.md

 * Filter results using standard java properties file
 * Choose columns shown in java properties file
 * Pass in filename to use different properties file
+* Press space to toggle between detail and full view

 # Properties file
 To specify whether to show a column :